-12. According to the administering Power, Bermuda is one of the world's leading international financial and business centres; the sector accounts for about 27 per cent of its GDP.
-Bermuda is also one of the major jurisdictions worldwide in the fields of large-scale insurance and reinsurance.

-13. The Bermuda Monetary Authority, the integrated regulator of the financial services sector, has the power to levy civil fines.
+- 13. Bermuda is one of the world's leading international financial and business centres; the sector accounts for about 28 per cent of its GDP.
+Bermuda is also one of the major jurisdictions worldwide in the fields of large-scale insurance and reinsurance. - 14.
+The Bermuda Monetary Authority, the integrated regulator of the financial services sector, has the power to levy civil fines.
 The Territory has no central bank.
 The peg to the United States dollar is managed by commercial banks meeting supply and demand at a one-to-one rate.
-The banks, rather than the Authority, own the foreign exchange reserves of Bermuda.

-14. According to information provided by the administering Power, in the first six months of 2017, 362 new international companies and partnerships were registered in Bermuda, representing a 9.3 per cent decrease from the 399 registered in 2016.
-In addition, Bermuda registered a total of 23 new insurers and no new intermediaries during the same period in 2017.

-15. According to the administering Power, Bermuda has never been a jurisdiction with bank secrecy laws and has maintained a private beneficial ownership register since the 1940s.
+The banks, rather than the Authority, own the foreign exchange reserves of Bermuda. - 15.
+According to the 2019/20 budget statement, 827 new international companies and partnerships were registered in 2018, representing a 5.5 per cent increase compared with the 784 registrations in 2017. - 16.
+According to the administering Power, Bermuda has never been a jurisdiction with bank secrecy laws and has maintained a private beneficial ownership register since the 1940s.
 The existing register contains the details of the ultimate owners of the private corporate entities operating in Bermuda.
 It is a central register held by a public authority and, as ownership changes over time, it is updated using an active automatic system.
-Under the regulatory legislation, there are provisions for financial institutions regarding controlling shareholders that require the approval of such persons by the Bermuda Monetary Authority.

-16. For more than 70 years, Bermuda has required persons wishing to incorporate a company there to provide information on the ultimate beneficial owner.
+Under the regulatory legislation, there are provisions for financial institutions regarding controlling shareholders that require the approval of such persons by the Bermuda Monetary Authority. - 17.
+For more than 70 years, Bermuda has required persons wishing to incorporate a company there to provide information on the ultimate beneficial owner.
 Currently, such persons are vetted by the Authority (subject to a 10 per cent controller threshold).
 Transfers of shares to non-Bermudians are also subject to vetting by the Authority.
-The Authority retains all of the information on the ultimate beneficial owner, which is provided to the Authority as part of the vetting process.

-17. The Government exchanges the information with the competent authorities of the United Kingdom and of the United States of America, with which it has entered into international agreements.
-In April 2016, Bermuda concluded a bilateral arrangement with the United Kingdom on the reciprocal exchange of beneficial ownership information to allow law enforcement authorities to have timely access to beneficial ownership information on corporate and legal entities incorporated in the respective jurisdictions.

-18. In the communiqué adopted at the sixth meeting of the United Kingdom-Overseas Territories Joint Ministerial Council, held in London on 28 and 29 November 2017, the overseas territories and the United Kingdom welcomed the progress made by the territories with financial centres in implementing the arrangements set out in the exchange of notes on law enforcement exchange of beneficial ownership information, including establishing new and secure systems for the collection, exchange and use of beneficial ownership data, where they did not already exist.
-The Joint Ministerial Council committed itself to reviewing the effectiveness of the arrangements six months prior to their implementation deadline.
-It welcomed the cooperation of the territories in international efforts to promote tax transparency and tackle financial crime and the constructive engagement of the territories with the Code of Conduct Group (Business Taxation) of the European Union and at the first meeting of the Global Forum on Asset Recovery.
-The Joint Ministerial Council reiterated its commitment to showing leadership in tackling corruption and committed itself to prioritizing further work to enable the timely extension to the territories of the application of the United Nations Convention against Corruption, in particular when territories had requested such an extension, and to set a clear path for that process, building on the meeting held during the seventh session of the Conference of the States Parties to the Convention, held in Vienna from 6 to 10 November 2017.

-19. In May 2018, the Parliament of the United Kingdom passed the Sanctions and Anti-Money Laundering Act, pursuant to which the Secretary of State is required to provide all reasonable assistance to the Governments of overseas territories to enable each of those Governments to establish a publicly accessible register of the beneficial ownership of companies registered in its jurisdiction and to prepare, no later than 31 December 2020, a draft Order in Council requiring any overseas territory that has not introduced such a register to do so.
+The Authority retains all of the information on the ultimate beneficial owner, which is provided to the Authority as part of the vetting process. - 18.
+The Government exchanges the information with the competent authorities of the United Kingdom and of the United States of America, with which it has entered into international agreements.
+In April 2016, Bermuda concluded a bilateral arrangement with the United Kingdom on the reciprocal exchange of beneficial ownership information to allow law enforcement authorities to have timely access to beneficial ownership information on corporate and legal entities incorporated in the respective jurisdictions. - 19.
+In May 2018, the Parliament of the United Kingdom passed the Sanctions and Anti-Money Laundering Act, pursuant to which the Secretary of State is required to provide all reasonable assistance to the Governments of overseas territories to enable each of those Governments to establish a publicly accessible register of the beneficial ownership of companies registered in its jurisdiction and to prepare, no later than 31 December 2020, a draft Order in Council requiring any overseas territory that has not introduced such a register to do so.
+That deadline has since been extended to 2023. - 20.
+In September 2013, Bermuda joined the Multilateral Convention on Mutual Administrative Assistance in Tax Matters of the Organization for Economic

-20. In September 2013, Bermuda joined the Multilateral Convention on Mutual Administrative Assistance in Tax Matters of the Organization for Economic Cooperation and Development (OECD) to facilitate cooperation between jurisdictions in the assessment and collection of taxes, in particular to combat tax avoidance and evasion.
+Cooperation and Development (OECD) to facilitate cooperation between jurisdictions in the assessment and collection of taxes, in particular to combat tax avoidance and evasion.
 The Convention came into force on 1 March 2014.
 According to the information provided by the administering Power, at the end of 2016, Bermuda had 106 tax information exchange multilateral agreement partners through its participation in the Convention with the Group of 20 countries, members of OECD and all States members of the European Union and other countries.
 The ratification of the United Nations Convention against Corruption by the United Kingdom was extended to Bermuda on 4 June 2018.